The Best and Worst Tinder Bios (Case Study)

 The Tinder bio on the right is boring just to look at, while the bio on the left is light and fun.

 And… as you’d expect the short bio will get more results.

 He’s also doing a decent job of showing his sense of humor, which follows our next piece of advice:

 Almost every Tinder bio I’ve ever seen could benefit from this one simple creative writing axiom: show, don’t tell.
-We've written about this topic at length, which you can read here.

 Meaning: rather than telling someone what your interests are, you should use your bio to show who you are.